Collapse of Irrelevant Representations (CIR) Ensures Robust and Non-Disruptive LLM Unlearning: Identifying problems with unlearning

 \subsection{Filtering out disruption is easier in activation and gradient space}

-A natural thing to try if we want to be selective, is to limit which weights to update.
-For example \citet{sondej_robust_2025} have shown unlearning improvements when allowing to modify only the weights where the signs of the unlearning and the retaining update are the same.
-Similarly, the A-GEM technique \citep{chaudhry_efficient_2019} from the field of continual learning aims to avoid performance disruption by projecting the weight updates to make them orthogonal to the retaining updates.
+A natural thing to try if we want to be selective is to limit which weights are updated.
+For example, \citet{sondej_robust_2025} showed unlearning improvements when allowing to modify only the weights where the signs of the unlearning and the retaining update are the same.
+Similarly, the A-GEM technique \citep{chaudhry_efficient_2019} projects the weight updates to be orthogonal to the retaining updates to avoid performance disruption.
 Such projections have also been successfully used for unlearning \citep{wu_unlearning_2025}.

-On Figure~\ref{fig:3_masking_showcase}, under "masked per weight" you can see the effects of such filtering techniques.
-They significantly reduce the disruption (shown in red), but some of it still escapes the filtering.
-That is because the "control/retaining updates" that we use to decide which weights to filter out never match the actual disruption perfectly.
+In Figure~\ref{fig:3_masking_showcase}, the \emph{masked per weight} row shows the effect of these filtering techniques.
+They significantly reduce the disruption (red), but some of it still escapes the filtering.
+That is because the control/retaining updates we use to decide which weights to filter out never match the actual disruption perfectly.
 (Compare the blue control pattern and the red disruption pattern.)

 Can we improve this filtering?
-When we look at update patterns, we see that both disruption and transfer appear as column- and row-wise stripes.
-(This happens because updates are computed by multiplying the activations with the gradients, which makes the update low-rank.)
-It looks like it is certain \emph{rows and columns} that are disruptive, rather than individual weights.
+Examining the update patterns in Figure~\ref{fig:3_masking_showcase} shows that both disruption and transfer appear as column- and row-wise stripes.
+Since weight updates are calculated as (activation × gradient) and thus are approximately low-rank,\footnote{Strictly speaking their rank is equal to the number of tokens in the training batch, but most tokens have near-zero gradients, so the update could be approximated by a much lower-rank matrix.} disruption is driven by certain \emph{rows and columns} rather than isolated weights.

-Since the disruption patterns shift within these columns and rows, it means that granular, per-weight filtering will miss some weights.
-It makes more sense to identify and remove whole faulty columns and rows (which would correspond to ablating values in the activations and module output gradients).
-Indeed, we see that it improves the disruption/transfer ratio from 33\% to 5\%. \footnote{Another advantage of intervening on whole columns and rows, is that we can save memory by operating on the activations and module output gradients rather than on the final update.}
+Since the disruption patterns shift within these columns and rows, it means that granular, per-weight filtering misses many harmful weights.
+Therefore, it is more effective to identify and remove whole faulty rows and columns (which is equivalent to ablating the corresponding dimensions in the activations and output gradients).
+Indeed, we see that doing so reduces the disruption-to-transfer ratio from 33\% to 5\%.
+Another advantage of intervening on whole columns and rows is reduced memory consumption: we operate on the activations and module output gradients (which are smaller) rather than the full weight updates.